jubrito/planner-with-calendar/README.md

 change focus

-- buttons of calendar should be focusable
+- buttons of planner should be focusable
 - give focus to planner when clicking on calendar day

+  - create 'go back to calendar' with ref of prev cell, focusing it

 - improve event structure
   - use event redux date saving only what matters (e.g., date)